Did Alabama accept the Medicaid Expansion?

 It is not certain whether or not the Affordable Care Act Medicaid expansion will ever be enacted in the state of Alabama, especially since the health care industry has been undergoing many changes since the establishment of the ACA.
 In the meantime, ACA Medicaid eligibility will remain more lenient for the states that accepted the opportunity, and the ACA Medicaid application can be accessed and submitted in various ways.
 However, in Alabama, it is crucial that residents only focus on eligibility criteria and application procedures that were established prior to the Affordable Care Act and its expansion of other states’ Medicaid programs.

 Note: In the event an applicant is not eligible to receive medical assistance services from the government through the Medicaid program, he or she can still apply for other assistance benefits.
 Other medical options are available, such as the Children’s Health Insurance Program, which can aid residents of Alabama in their pursuit to obtain affordable health insurance coverage for their children.
-To learn about other healthcare options, download our complimentary guide.
+To learn about other healthcare options, download our free guide.